alexellis/arkade/README.md

 # arkade - get Kubernetes apps, the easy way

-arkade (`ark`) provides a simple Golang CLI with strongly-typed flags to install charts and apps to your cluster in one command.
+arkade provides a simple Golang CLI with strongly-typed flags to install charts and apps to your cluster in one command.

 <img src="docs/arkade-logo-sm.png" alt="arkade logo" width="150" height="150">